ibumarskov/testrail-reporter/README.md

 - *status_id* - section describes action for generation of test status.
 - *comments* - section describes action for generation of comments (logs).

-Each section can contains following attributes:
+Each section can contain following attributes:
 - *default* - default value for attribute if action returns empty string (not applicable for test_id section)
 - *xml_actions* - actions that will be applied for xml element.
 Description of supported XML actions can be found [below](#xml-actions).